euler-xyz/euler-contracts/certora/reports/MarketsAssetsReport.md

     ^ Failing on mint, seems to be due to minting creating D Token but not actually counting as a borrow? needs further investigation https://vaas-stg.certora.com/output/83314/040f73cab673fd62b796/?anonymousKey=9e9d919d6cb099d11bee5f50415cc098a3be0abe#borrower_individual_nontrivial_interestResults

-9. (![TODO]) `profitability`
-    I don't believe the system inherently guarantees profitibality such as in the case of only lenders.
-But with a minimum ratio of borrow to lending it should be guaranteed

 ### State Evolution

 10. Lending: